 Needless to say, not all of these were correct, relevant or necessary.
 I have seen one windmill in four months, not a single tulip and I have yet to be invited onto a boat.
 Moreover, my host of advisors managed to leave out some key aspects of life in this sinking land.

 1. The Netherlands is actually a kingdom

 The Kingdom of the Netherlands is the official title given to the sovereign state of the Netherlands, Aruba, Curaçao, and Sint Maarten by King Willem-Alexander.
 A Dutch king, I mean, who knew?
 Likely a great number of people, yet I was not one of them.

-*Dutch Style = lots of orange, lots of beer, lots of parties.
+* with lots of orange, beer, and parties.

 The politie occasionally set up checkpoints to ensure all bikes have lights.
 And I mean, it’s a big deal.
 It begins with the circulation of the “Brace Yourselves Check Points Are Coming” message, usually via WhatsApp.

 But fear not, even without a light you can survive the checkpoint.
 You can, of course, avoid the suspect streets.
-If that’s not an option though, fear not, I’ve got you covered.
+If that’s not an option you have three choices:

 - When you know the checkpoint is coming, hop off your bike and walk.
 Easy as pie!

-- And finally, if worse comes to worst throw yourself — bike and all — to the ground.
+- If worse comes to worst throw yourself — bike and all — to the ground.
 In the chaos that follows, maybe, just maybe, your lack of lights will be forgotten.

 Visa and Mastercards are, largely, not accepted here.
 Why in the world not?
 I’m still reeling from the embarrassment and confusion I experienced during my first several visits to Albert Heijn.
 Although no card means no drunken contactloos pinnen.
 And believe me, THAT is a good thing.